Ahmad Kazemi: Personal life

 He was married in 1978.
 He had two sons, Mohammad Mehdi (born 1980) and Saeed (born 1989).
 His eldest son, Mohammad Mehdi is now a civil engineer.

 Death

-He was killed in a falcon plane crash near Urmia.
+He was killed when the Dassault Falcon 20 plane that was carrying him, alongside 10 other occupants, crashed near Urmia.
 According to the Aviation Safety Network, the plane "crash-landed in a field in poor weather conditions...
 Reports indicate that the crew did not get three greens after selecting the gear down while on approach to Orumiyeh Airport.
 A flypast was done so the control tower could observe the status of the landing gear.
 While circling the airplane suffered a double engine flame-out, reportedly as a result of engine icing.
 An emergency landing was attempted in a field, but the Falcon crashed".
 Reports that the plane crashed due to sabotage or a bomb are still unproven.
 His funeral was held in Tehran and Iranian Leader Ali Khamenei attended as well.